 - Rogers: The Rogers Family Plot is located on High Street at the Billerica/Tewksbury town line.
 It was established in 1803.
 There are no longer any grave markers in this cemetery, but there is a tombstone that was erected by Josiah Rogers for his family on October 22, 1803.

 - Small Pox: The Smallpox Cemetery is one of Billerica’s hidden historical wonders.
 There aren’t any individual headstones, just a lovely marker hidden and forgotten in the trees along the railroad tracks.
 This marker was erected in memory of and to designate the place where six individuals were buried who died of the smallpox in August of 1811.
 The marker is south of the High Street Bridge on the south side of the tracks at the bend.
-It is about 50 yards into the trees and up a hill.
+Please stay off of the tracks and do not trespass on private property.

 - North: The North Cemetery was established in 1816, although, like many of the other cemeteries in town, there were burials earlier than the established date.
 The cemetery is on Salem Road just east of Pollard Street and adjacent to the railroad track.
 There are some very beautiful and interesting stones located here including some from the Revolutionary War.